 On August 31, 2016, S&P 500 will introduce a new sector – Real Estate.
 Up until now real estate companies, also known as REITs, belonged to the Financial sector.
 They were in the company of large financial and insurance corporations.
 The new category will have 27 stocks, $567 billion of market capitalization and an approximate weight of 3% of the total S&P 500 market value.

-With the addition of Real Estate as a separate sector in S&P indices, many active managers will have to aline their current portfolios with the new segment structure.
-It is possible that we observe a higher demand for REITs in the first few weeks after the change.
+With the addition of Real Estate as a separate sector in S&P indices, many active managers will have to aline their current portfolios with the new sector structure.

 A real estate investment trust (REIT) is a company that owns and manages income-producing real estate.
 It represents a pool of properties and mortgages bundled together and offered as a security in the form of unit investment trusts.